xperseguers/t3ext-cloudflare/Documentation/AdministratorManual/Index.rst

 This chapter describes how to manage the extension from a superuser point of view.

-Before installing the extension, make sure you have a CloudFlare account and your website's domain (e.g., ``example.com``) is configured on CloudFlare.
+Before installing the extension, make sure you have a Cloudflare account and your website's domain (e.g., ``example.com``) is configured on Cloudflare.
 You may quickly and easily sign up for a free account on https://www.cloudflare.com/a/account/my-account.